komali2/blog/content/posts/bootcamp-job-search.md

 So, common question: Should I send my resume to my warm leads right after graduation, or wait until I've had more interview experience?
 Send them right away.
-If the company actually wants to interview you, you'll almost assuredly be able to push back the interview date if you need be.
+If the company actually wants to interview you, you'll almost assuredly be able to push back the interview date if you need to.
 I went through the interview process at Google and had a traumatic emergency first aid experience halfway through, leading me to request pushing back the interview nearly 3 months.
 They accepted without hesitation.

 Probably it'll take nearly a month for the company to even call you back.
 So, get the resume out as soon as possible.

+Also, try to grab coffee with one random person off LinkedIn once every two weeks.
+Explicitly don't try to get a job with this person, it's annoying and probably won't work anyway.
+If they want to recommend you for a job they'll probably tell you.
+Treat it as an opportunity to learn more about Talking the Talk.
+You likely have never done the Engineering Day To Day.
+This will be obvious to your interviewers.
+Getting firsthand conversations about what the job is like from other engineers will make you come off as more seasoned.

 ### Finding People to Send Resumes To